 You may be inclined to skip the clay step, feeling that it may be overkill but you would be mistaken.
-If you’ve never clayed a car before you’ll likely be surprised at the amount of buildup that gets impregnated into the clear coat of your car.
+If you’ve never “clayed” a car before you’ll likely be surprised at the amount of buildup that gets ingrained into the clear coat of your car.
 A clay bar is a simple process.
 Once you see your car shine after, you will be glad you took the time.

 We also want to ensure that we don’t leave water spots that we need to clean off.
 To achieve these 2 goals we’ll want to use a method for washing a car called the 2 bucket method.

-Last, to ensure that we don’t leave water spots on your car’s paint, you’ll want to use a ph neutral automotive shampoo.
-Ph neutral shampoos are gentle on your paint and leave no spots but are tough enough to remove dirt and debris.
+Last, to ensure that we don’t leave water spots on your car’s paint, you’ll want to use a ph-neutral automotive shampoo.
+Ph neutral shampoos are gentle on your car’s paint and leave no spots but are tough enough to remove dirt and debris.

-Rinse your car thoroughly trying to get as much road grime off as possible before needing to physically touch the car.
+Rinse your car thoroughly.
+The goal is to get as much road grime off as possible before needing to physically touch the car.
 That way, you reduce the risk of causing surface scratches or swirl marks while you scrub your car.

 Try to get all of the grit out of your mitt before placing it back on your car or truck or you run the risk of creating swirls and scratches in the clear coat.